CptNewton/Meta-Front-End-Developer-Professional-Certificate/Version Control/Command Line/Unix Commands/Creating and moving directories and files/README.md

-### You are working in the command line and you want to create a newdirectory.
+### You are working in the command line and you want to create a new directory.
 Which command do you use to do this?

 - [x] `mkdir`.
 - [ ] `cd`.